pgj/freebsd-wifibox/README.md

   Linux versions, but it is not performing well enough under FreeBSD.

-- A CPU that is supported by [bhyve] PCI pass-through (I/O MMU) with ~150 MB physical memory and ~370 MB disk space available.
+- A CPU that is supported by [bhyve] PCI pass-through (I/O MMU) with ~150 MB physical memory and some disk space available for the guest.

 - A supported FreeBSD/amd64 system: 12.3-RELEASE or 13.0-RELEASE.
   14-CURRENT might work.